Jaykul/PowerLine/README.md

 Cmdlet                | Description
 ----                  | -----------
-New-PromptText        | A wrapper for New-Text that supports changing foreground or background colors based on whether there's an error or whether the session is elevated.
+New-PowerLineBlock    | A wrapper for New-Text that supports changing foreground or background colors based on whether there's an error or whether the session is elevated.
 Get-Elapsed           | Calls Get-History to get a single command (the most recent, or by ID) and returns the difference between the Start and End execution time.
-Get-SegmentedPath     | Converts a path to an array of Pansies Text objects (one for each folder), with a limit on how many folders to return.
-Truncates and appends an ellipsis.
-Get-ShortenedPath     | Shortens a path to a specified length, with some options for the output Test-Elevation        | Returns True if the current session is elevated, false otherwise Test-Success          | Returns True if the last command was successful, false otherwise
+Get-ShortPath         | Get a shortened version of a path for use in the prompt Test-Elevation        | Returns True if the current session is elevated, false otherwise Test-Success          | Returns True if the last command was successful, false otherwise